paalso/cli-utils/README.md

-# cli-utils
+# CLI Utils

-A growing collection of handy Bash and Python scripts for Linux terminal users.
+🛠️ A growing collection of handy Bash and Python scripts for Linux terminal users.

+## Features

+- 🛰️ Internet speed logging with LibreSpeed CLI